 God continued to pursue me and cling on to me even when I wasn’t clinging to Him or even looking for Him.
 I no longer need to fake happiness; the happiness that I feel is REAL.

 I still face struggles all the time, but I know in my heart that my God loves me now and will forever, and nothing I do will change that.
 I used to feel ashamed by my struggles.
 I felt that because of them, I wasn’t good enough.
-Now I am reminded that my trials make Christ’s sacrifice on the cross that much more beautiful.
+Now I am reminded that my trials make Christ’s sacrifice on the cross that much more beautiful and meaningful to me.